fabs-pe/T1A3/readme.md

 ## Code Style Guide

 Python programming language will be used to create this application.
 Also i will be maing use of a few python libaries, VS Code will be used and all pages are commited to GitHub.
 I will be following the PEP8 style guide in this program.
-Some more information can be found here [PEP8][def]
+Some more information can be found here [PEP8](https://peps.python.org/pep-0008/#introduction)

 Some of the main points followed are has follow:

 - limiting lines to 79 characters
+- align  the indented blockwith the open delimiter
 - Comments limited to 72 lines per line
 - Comments to updated and start with a capital letter
 - Sepaerate inline comments with two or more spaces from the statement
+- indent block comments to the same level then described code
 - Avoid white space

   - at the end of a line (trailing whitspace)